Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 You need to recommend a solution that uses role assignment conditions based on the tags assigned to individual resources within the storage accounts.

-**Implement role assignment conditions by using: Attribute-based access contro（ABAC)**
+**Implement role assignment conditions by using: Attribute-based access control（ABAC)**

 **Assign permissions to: Blobs**